Sam Bain

 Sam Bain (born 3 August 1971) is a British comedy writer, best known for the Channel 4 sitcom Peep Show.
 He attended St Paul's School in London before graduating from the University of Manchester, where he met his writing partner Jesse Armstrong.

+Early life and education

+Bain's father was TV director Bill Bain and his mother, Rosemary Frankau, co-starred in the sitcom Terry and June.
+Through his mother, Bain is related to a long line of noted British comedians and writers, including his grandfather Ronald Frankau, his grandmother Renee Roberts, his great-grandmother Julia Davis, and cousins Pamela Frankau and Nicholas Frankau.
+He was educated at St Paul's School, where he was a classmate of future Chancellor George Osborne.

 Career

 Collaborations with Jesse Armstrong

 At the beginning of their writing career, Bain and Armstrong wrote for the Channel 4 sketch show Smack the Pony and the children's shows The Queen's Nose and My Parents Are Aliens.